yidas/line-pay-sdk-php/README.md

 ### Authentication

-Each LINE Pay merchant Requires authentication information for LINE Pay integration is as below.
+Each LINE Pay merchant Requires authentication information for LINE Pay integration, as shown below:
-- channel id
+- channel ID
-- channel secret key
+- channel Secret

 To get an LINE Pay Authentication: